MTSU Department of Psychology

 Note: All times listed are for the U.S. central time zone.

-The live event will be in the College of Education Building (COE) on MTSU’s campus (campus map)
+The live event will be in the Academic Classroom Building (ACB) on MTSU’s campus (campus map)

 Grab some breakfast and visit with your colleagues before the sessions start.